Manchu language: Late stage decline

 The use of the language for the official documents declined throughout Qing history as well.
 In particular, at the beginning of the dynasty, some documents on sensitive political and military issues were submitted in Manchu but not in Chinese.
-Later on, some Imperial records in Manchu continued to be produced until the last years of the dynasty.
-In 1912 the Qing was overthrown, most Manchus could not speak their language, and the Beijing dialect replaced Manchu.
+The Manchu language never completely disappeared during the Qing dynasty.
+Imperial records in Manchu continued to be produced until the last years of the dynasty.